 On successful completion of this module you will be able to:

-• Understand the main principles underlying a range of different modelling techniques in order to use them in a valid and appropriate manner in a Defence-related context,
+• Discuss the main principles underlying a range of different modelling techniques in order to use them appropriately in Defence-related contexts.

-• Examine the requirement to represent human behaviour, both individual and collective, in Defence simulations and explore the strengths and weaknesses of different modelling techniques to meet these needs,
+• Examine the requirement to make use of AI techniques (including for the representation of human behaviour, both individual and collective) in Defence simulations and explore the strengths and weaknesses of different AI modelling techniques

-• Understand how software is developed and how the processes and principles of software engineering support the implementation of appropriate applications in Defence related modelling and simulation,
+• Recognise how software is developed and how the processes and principles of software engineering support the implementation of appropriate applications in Defence related modelling and simulation.

-• Understand the organisations, processes and policies relevant to the acquisition and through life support of Defence M&S Systems & Services.
+• Identify the main organisations, processes and policies relevant to the acquisition and through life support of Defence M&S Systems & Services.

 Real Time Graphics